-The Cardinals’ dominant bullpen is one of the most spectacular success stories of St. Louis’ postseason.
-To fully appreciate how far the Cardinals’ bullpen has come, it’s important to look back to where it was on Opening Day this year.
+A dominant bullpen contributed to the success of the Cardinals’ 2011 postseason, resulting in a World Series championship.
+To fully appreciate how far the Cardinals’ bullpen progressed, it’s important to look back to where it was on Opening Day in 2011.

 Consider:

-_ Of the seven relievers on the Cardinals’ 2011 Opening Day roster, only two, Mitchell Boggs and Jason Motte, remain with the team.
+_ Of the seven relievers on the Cardinals’ 2011 Opening Day roster, only two, Mitchell Boggs and Jason Motte, remained with the team in the postseason.

-_ Five of the Cardinals’ relievers on Opening Day were right-handers Bryan Augenstein, Miguel Batista and Ryan Franklin, and left-handers Trever Miller and Brian Tallet.
-None remain with the team.
+_ Five of the Cardinals’ relievers on Opening Day were Bryan Augenstein, Miguel Batista, Ryan Franklin, Trever Miller and Brian Tallet.
+None remained with the team in the postseason.

 _ Only three Cardinals teams under La Russa and Duncan qualified for the postseason while failing to successfully convert at least 65 percent of their save opportunities.
 Those teams: 1996 Cardinals (64 percent, with 43 saves in 67 chances), 2000 Cardinals (63 percent, with 37 saves in 59 chances) and 2011 Cardinals (64 percent, with 47 saves in 73 chances).

-_ The trio of Batista, Franklin and Miller had seven blown saves in nine opportunities this year, setting a terrible early-season pattern for the Cardinals.
+_ The trio of Batista, Franklin and Miller had seven blown saves in nine opportunities in 2011, setting a terrible early-season pattern for the Cardinals.

-_ The trio of Dotel, Salas and Sanchez are the first Cardinals to each pitch at least 24 innings and hold opponents to a regular-season batting average of less than .200 since Troy Percival (.171), Jason Isringhausen (.179) and Russ Springer (.181) in 2007.
+_ The trio of Dotel, Salas and Sanchez in 2011 were the first Cardinals to each pitch at least 24 innings and hold opponents to a regular-season batting average of less than .200 since Troy Percival (.171), Jason Isringhausen (.179) and Russ Springer (.181) in 2007.

 [...] still have a hard time believing in this new, lockdown normal.
 That tally of squandered wins is the highest for any team that La Russa and pitching coach Dave Duncan have overseen during their time in St. Louis.
 While La Russa seems to have settled on a bullpen formula in [...]